Skip to main content

 Here's what these calculators skip:

 Implementation cost.
 Not just software licensing.
 The real cost includes change management, training, integration work, the 3-6 months where productivity actually drops before it improves.
-I've seen teams budget $50K for an AI deployment and spend $120K before they stabilize.
+I've seen teams budget conservatively for an AI deployment and then spend more than double before they stabilize.

 Adoption risk.
 That "hours saved per week" input assumes your people will actually use the tool.
 In my experience running audits across dozens of organizations, adoption rates for new AI tools average 30-40% in the first year without structured change management.
 The calculator assumes 100%.